BartsMRIPhysics/Speech_MRI_2D_PRORED/README.md

 To test the dataset with trained model:
 1. Create a new folder with name 'model_pth' to Speech_MRI_2D_PRORED.
 2. Download the trained model from  [Google Drive](https://drive.google.com/file/d/1y7rvY2ZcMsrV7Sg7D7WozxxZRo5-BPV8/view?usp=sharing).
 3. Unzip the downloaded folder and put the trained models in the folder './model_pth'.
+An example path to the saved models will be '/Speech_MRI_2D_PRORED/model_pth/best_metric_model_0.pth'.
 5. ```cd into Speech_MRI_2D_PRORED```
 6.  ``` CUDA_VISIBLE_DEVICES=0 python test_speech.py ```